 The outcome was that Swiss Statistics stated that a mere 15.8 percent of the Swiss population is bi- or multilingual (less than the 20 percent found for the U.S.) when, in fact, most Swiss people know several languages that they use frequently.

 Faced with such issues as what a language is as opposed to a dialect, what knowing a language means, how to define bilingualism, etc., it is not surprising that the results of language surveys do not give us a ready answer as to who is monolingual, bilingual, or multilingual.
 Where does that leave researchers in the field?
-They have no choice but to continue stating that probably more than half of the world's population uses two or more languages (or dialects) in everyday life, in the hope that they can be proved correct one day.
+They have no choice but to continue stating that probably more than half of the world's population uses two or more languages (or dialects) in everyday life–some even go up to 65% (see here)–in the hope that they can have a definite figure one day.

 Photo courtesy of Ricardo bob 8, Wikimedia Commons.